Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You’ll only need your IRD number and a passport or driver’s licence to sign up.
 Simplicity will take care of the rest.

 If you’re looking for a KiwiSaver provider that makes conscious investments and has 100% transparency, Simplicity is worth considering.

 Operating completely online and being not-for-profit means that you won’t be paying more than you should for your KiwiSaver plan.
-Sign up is easy, and you have your choice of four different fund types.
+Sign up is easy, and you have your choice of three different fund types.
 And when it comes time to buy your first home, you may be selected to apply for low-cost first home loan.